robot-descriptions/awesome-robot-descriptions/README.md

 ## End effectors

+_End effectors are sub-systems at the end of a limb, typically an arm or a leg._

 | Name | Format | License | Joints | Mass (kg) |
 |------|--------|---------|--------|-----------|
 | [Allegro hand](https://github.com/RobotLocomotion/drake/tree/master/manipulation/models/allegro_hand_description)  | URDF | BSD | 16 | 0.95 |